 Urban inhabitants are increasingly looking to live a responsible life with respect for the planet’s resources is essential to many urban inhabitants.
-Setting a new standard within sustainable living, we have built Resource Rows in Copenhagen partly from upcycled materials like upcycled wood from the Copenhagen Metro, upcycled bricks from the Carlsberg-brewery and residual products from wooden floor producer Dinesen.
+Setting a new standard within modern living, we have built Resource Rows in Copenhagen partly from upcycled materials like upcycled wood from the Copenhagen Metro, upcycled bricks from the Carlsberg-brewery and residual products from wooden floor producer Dinesen.

-Through Resource Rows, we support a sustainable and inclusive lifestyle and the common courtyard with the recycling cabinet where the residents leave stuff for recycling and the green roof terrasses with cosy pavilions are obvious places for people to meet.
+Through Resource Rows, we support a modern and inclusive lifestyle and the common courtyard with the recycling cabinet where the residents leave stuff for recycling and the green roof terrasses with cosy pavilions are obvious places for people to meet.
 With a strong focus on CO2 reduction both in the construction and operating phases, Resource Rows has already proved inspirational to the wider industry.

 Bricks from the historical Carlsberg Breweries